Wilderness Aid Station Teams – Support runners deep in the San Gabriels.

 You must have an UltraSignup account with a valid payment method saved to register for the Lottery or Waitlist.
 You will not be charged unless your are selected.
 The 50 mile+ race qualifier is not requirement to enter the Race.
 You may submit it after registration.

 Finish any Official 50 Mile+ Race.
 An Official 50 Mile+ Race is a race that has published results in a magazine like UltraRunning or online like UltraSignUp.
-You must run a 50 mile+ race between Jan 1, 2024 and July 13, 2025.
+You must run a 50-mile+ race between January 1, 2025, and September 3, 2026.
 You do not need a 50 mile+ qualifier to register for the Lottery or Waitlist.
 You can submit after your registration.

 If you live South of Fresno CA, you must perform it in the Angeles National Forest.
 If you live North of Fresno or in another State or Country, perform it where you live, train and race.
 Then submit your trial work here.

 No, you can complete the requirements at any time, one year prior to the start of the race.
-But it must be performed by 2 weeks before race weekend.
+But it must be performed by September 3, 2026.

-Yes, we will have TM days scheduled online starting in April thru July prior to the race.
-Trail Work schedule will be emailed to Race Entrants. if you haven’t received any check your spam folder.
+Yes, we will have TM days scheduled online starting in Spring of 2026.
+Trail Work schedule will be emailed to Race Entrants.
+If you haven’t received any, check your spam folder.
 You can find the Trail Work schedule on our home page, Trail work Page, or Facebook Group.

 Applications are not transferable.
 You cannot transfer your application to another person.
 You cannot transfer your application to the next year.
 It is only valid on the year you enter the race.
 An exception is if the race is canceled.

-We keep track of multiple finishes by your name.
-Multiple finishes are posted in Results and 4 or more Finishes.
-If you are planning to run the race multiple times, you must use the same name each time.
-If you notice an error please contact us.
+We keep track of multiple finishes manually by your name.
+Multiple finishes are posted in Results, and 4 or more Finishes.
+If you notice an error, please contact us.

 Yes, trekking poles are allowed during the race.